Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Experimental results

 With these observations, we then solve a single inner iteration of the Incremental 4D-Var problem with an initial state estimate of $\frac{(j-100)^4}{10000}$, where $j$ is the entry index of the state vector, once with LSQR and once with \cref{alg:4dvar}.
 For \cref{alg:4dvar}, we use the Achlioptas sketching method with an embedding dimension of $p=20$, a narrow moving average window width of $\lambda_1 = 1$, a wide moving average window width of $\lambda_2=100$.
 In order to account for the floating point errors associated with solving large matrix systems, the threshold for stopping is set to be $ \upsilon = 10^{-9}(N_c(N_t+1))$, where $N_c$ is the number of coordinates and $N_t$ is the number of time points.
 The other stopping parameters, $(\delta_I,\delta_{II},\xi_I,\xi_{II})$ are set to be $(.9,1.1,.95,.95)$.
 For both solvers we use a single thread of an Intel Xeon E5-2680 v3 @ 2.50GHz with a memory constraint of 32 GB.
-We consider systems with the number time points varying from 20 to 640 by way of doubling, as well as with the number of coordinate points varying from 20 to 1280 by way of doubling.
+We consider systems with the number of time points varying from 20 to 640 by way of doubling, as well as with the number of coordinate points varying from 20 to 1280 by way of doubling.
 This results in matrix systems that range in size from 250 KB to 31.25 GB.
-The LSQR algorithm is stopped once an absolute error of $\upsilon$ is achieved and \cref{alg:4dvar} is stopped according to Line \ref{stopping-condition} of \cref{algo:Adaptive-window}.
-Once stopped, we compare the runtime scaling, memory usage, and norm squared of the residual of final solution for both methods in the cases where the number of coordinates change, but number time points stay constant and vice versa.
+The LSQR algorithm is stopped once a norm of the gradient of $\sqrt{\upsilon}$ is achieved and \cref{alg:4dvar} is stopped according to Line \ref{stopping-condition} of \cref{algo:Adaptive-window}.
+Once stopped, we compare the runtime scaling, memory usage, and norm squared of the residual of final solution for both methods in the cases where the number of coordinates changes, but the number of time points stays constant and vice versa.

 The results for keeping the number of time points constant at 640 and varying the number of coordinates are displayed on the left of \cref{fig:coord}, and the results for keeping the number of coordinates constant at 1280 and varying the number of time points are displayed on the right of \cref{fig:coord}.
 In all instances, the minimum residual found by both methods is the same.
 When considering runtime, the runtime for the LSQR method is faster than \cref{alg:4dvar}, as long as the matrix system size is less than the memory constraint, and if the system size is greater than the memory constraint, the LSQR method fails.
 Since we care most about how the methods scale with changes in the number of coordinates or number of time points, we present how many times longer the runtime of the solver is at a particular system size, compared to the runtime of the same solver applied to a system with half as many coordinate or time points.